The Holy Spirit Deep In Enemy Territory

 ”Life is not a PG feel-good movie.
 Real life often ends badly.
 Literature tries to document this reality, while showing us it is still possible for us to endure nobly.” ~ Matthew Quick

 Why is it so hard to admit it when we’re wrong?
 I ask this question rhetorically of course, for many has been the time when I remained heels-dug-in-the-dirt obstinate in my misguided defense of an argument that was weak at best, dead wrong at worst.
 As such, I have no suitable answer to the question.
-For those in need of an example of this tactic carried out in all its nefarious glory, I encourage you to tune in to any one of a number of the Prime Time Cable News Channels, although I wouldn’t advise you to stick around too long.
+For those in need of an example, I encourage you to tune in to any one of a number of the Prime Time Cable News Channels, although I wouldn’t advise you to stick around too long.
 If television is your vice, EWTN is a far better alternative.
 But I digress....

 Today’s 1st Reading (Acts 6:8-10, 7:54-59) is one of the earliest recorded incidents of this phenomena on display as we revisit the death of the protomartyr himself Saint Stephen, at the hands of a blood thirsty crowd who essentially by their own admission were on the wrong end of the argument.
 “They could not withstand the wisdom and the spirit with which he spoke,” we are told, and in a fit of furious rage fortified by the peculiar logic of ‘we have rocks and you don’t,’ Stephen is stoned to death, thus becoming the first member of the Communion of Saints to claim the title Martyr.